Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Nusa Penida road trip

-Its territory is completely different, although being a great destination for a tropical holiday, Nusa Penida is pretty arid to be so close to the equator, with low vegetation and not a single grain of volcanic sand.
+Its territory is completely different: although it is a great destination for a tropical holiday, Nusa Penida is pretty arid for being so close to the equator, with low vegetation and no volcanic sand.

 Nusa Penida is a limestone plateau, mostly made of white rocks.
-Except for a few wells drilled along the low coastal regions, all local water is from cisterns, called locally Cubang, made from concrete.
-There is generally a large, concrete underground storage tank, again concrete lined.
+Except for a few wells drilled in the low coastal regions, all local water comes from concrete cisterns called Cubang.
+There is generally a large, concrete underground storage tank, again lined with concrete.

-Cultivating rice is almost impossible, and all of it is imported from outside, Nusa Penida’s economy mostly rests on fishing, corn, sweet potatoes and, most importantly, seaweed.
+Cultivating rice is almost impossible, and all of it is imported.
+Nusa Penida’s economy is largely based on fishing, corn, sweet potatoes, and, most importantly, seaweed.

 3 – The seaweed farming in Nusa Penida